Jashnm/Zhiffy-assignment/README.md

 - Used Chakra UI for UI components and JSS
 - Used Axios for API requests
 - Used React-hook-form and Joi for better performant forms and client side validation respectively.
+- Used slick-carousel for carousel

 ---

 I used Context API and useReducer to check if user is logged in or not.
 This way, I can request user details anywhere in the app without writing much code.

 Another simple method could be using localStorage and storing `email` of user while logging in, and then sending POST request to `/session` route to get user details.

+---

+UPDATE:

+Added UI for homepage.